Pregnancy and Postpartum Goat Care

 Here are a few of the signs:

-- Aggression – butts, rears up.
+- Aggression – butts, rears up, for example

 - Lip curling